openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 **Solution**

 Since we only have one variable – A – we will have $2^1=2$ rows in the truth table.
-We will explicitly state the value of A' for the sake clarity.
+We will explicitly state the value of A' for the sake of clarity.
 We recall that the OR function will evaluate to 1 when either input is 1.
 Recall that A' indicates NOT A and will be 1 anytime that A is 0.
 Therefore, either A or A' will be 1, and the entire expression